bitcoincashorg/spec/reenable-op-codes.md

 3. `a b OP_MOD -> failure` where `a < 0`, `b < 0` - both operands must be positive
 4. check valid results for operands of different lengths `1..4`

+## New operations

+#### DRAFT DISCUSSION

+In order to facilitate the "operands must be equal length" rule for bitwise logic.
+An additional operator is required to give script authors a reasonable way of padding operands when required.
+A clear distinction must be made between padding an array of bytes and padding a number.

+#### END DRAFT DISCUSSION

 ### OP_BIN2NUM

+*`OP_BIN2NUM` replaces `OP_LEFT` and uses it's opcode*

+    Opcode (decimal): 128
+    Opcode (hex): 0x80

 Convert the binary array into a valid numeric value, including minimal encoding.